adms01/Product-Comparison/README.md

 ## Product Comparison React Website

-An app that users compare broadband deals, built with React, Redux and Styled-Components.
+An app that lets users compare broadband deals, built with React, Redux and Styled-Components.

 ## How to run this project?